 The Chairman of the Board, John M. Beck, is not considered independent of the Corporation within the meaning of the CSA Guidelines and NI 52-110.
 The Lead Director as of the date of this Circular, Anthony P. Franceschini, is considered independent of the Corporation within the meaning of the CSA Guidelines.
-The Board appointed Mr.
+In the event of a vote of the

-Franceschini as Lead Director on April 23, 2020 to succeed Mr. Carrabba.
-In the event of a vote of the Board that is tied, neither the Chairman of the Board nor the Lead Director is entitled to an additional or tie-breaking vote.
+Board that is tied, neither the Chairman of the Board nor the Lead Director is entitled to an additional or tiebreaking vote.